ramorel/ramorel.github.io/_pages/home.md

 ---

 ### Me
 [Me](http://ramorel.github.io/about)?
 I'm a postdoctoral research at the [Learning Research and Development Center](http://www.lrdc.pitt.edu/) at the University of Pittsburgh.
-I recently complete my Ph.D. in Human Development and Social Policy at Northwestern University.
+I recently completed my Ph.D. in Human Development and Social Policy at Northwestern University.

 Check out my [CV](https://ramorel.github.io/cv/) or my [professional resume](https://ramorel.github.io/files/resume_paquin_morel.pdf)

 I study education policy and politics.
 I use R and Python.
 [Check out my various projects using R to analyze and visualize data from sundry sources.](https://ramorel.github.io/posts)

 ### Research interests
+1. I study how people and organizations respond to policies and how this is mediated by social networks and organizational and environmental contexts.
+I am particularly interested in the role of power and influence in shaping information exchange and behavior.
- 1. I am interested in how dominant groups maintain inequalities in access to educational opportunities and resources and the implications of this for education policy.
+  a.
+For example, I study the (perhaps unintentional) ways dominant groups maintain inequalities in access to educational opportunities and resources and the implications of this for education policy.
 [My dissertation studies this](https://ramorel.github.io/research/dissertation/).
-I am increasingly interested in urban/suburban dynamics in the context of demographic changes and the implications of this for equity-minded education policy.
- 2. I also study how [power and influence in social networks](http://journals.sagepub.com/doi/full/10.3102/0002831218788528) shape the development, understanding, and implementation of education policies.
+  b.
+I also study how [power and influence in social networks](http://journals.sagepub.com/doi/full/10.3102/0002831218788528) shape the development, understanding, and implementation of policies.
- 3. My methodological toolkit includes network analysis, computational methods, and applied econometrics.
+2. My methodological toolkit includes network analysis, computational methods, and applied econometrics.
 I am interested in mixed-methods approaches, as well, particularly those combining qualitative analysis with computational methods.

 ### Recent publications: